-Table of Contents
+Table of contents

-Student loan forgiveness and repayment in Ohio
+Student loan forgiveness and repayment programs in Ohio

-In comparison to some other states, there isn't much of a variety here in terms of programs that offer loan repayment assistance or student loan forgiveness in the state of Ohio.
-But some exist that are of benefit in case you are a lawyer, dentist or a physician.
+When compared to other states, there isn't much difference in terms of programs that offer loan repayment assistance or loan forgiveness.
+But some programs do exist that could be of great benefit to students who pursue a career path in law, dentistry or a physician.

 John R. Justice Student Loan Repayment Program

-The attorneys have to be licensed to practice law without any interruption.
+The attorneys have to be licensed to practice law without any interruption

-Federal defense attorneys are also eligible if they work on the cases that are mentioned above, but federal government prosecutors do not qualify.
+Federal defense attorneys are also eligible if they work on the cases that are mentioned above, but federal government prosecutors do not qualify

-Private practice attorneys are ineligible even if they were contacted by the state.
+Private practice attorneys are ineligible even if they were contacted by the state

-Attorneys that are supervising or training other prosecutors or public defenders are eligible.
+Attorneys that are supervising or training other prosecutors or public defenders are eligible